mlpierce22/hls-mvp/README.md

 ```

 #### Outputs:
-Unlike inputs, the outputs don't need to be declared in the html, instead they should be handled in a seperate script within the `connectedCallback()` function (so that we can actually catch the events) by registering an event listener (on the shadow dom I think?).
+Unlike inputs, the outputs don't need to be declared in the html, instead they should be handled in a seperate script tag (so that we can actually catch the events) by registering an event listener on the component itself.

-**Note: This needs to be tested, syntax may be slightly off.**
 Some sample code to make this more clear:
 ```
 <camio-live-streams></camio-live-streams>
 <script>
-connectedCallback(){
+  var camioStream = document.querySelector("camio-live-streams")
+  camioStream.addEventListener("outputTitle", function (event) {
     ...
-  this.shadowRoot.addEventListener("outputTitle", function (event) {
-    ...
     // Do stuff with event that will happen when outputTitle fires ...
   });
 }
 </script>
+<script type="text/javascript" src="https://cdn.jsdelivr.net/gh/mlpierce22/hls-mvp@master/elements/camio-live-streams.js"></script>
 ```

 ## Schema for this web component (WIP):